Gakwaya011/smart-waste-management-system/README.md

 3. **Recycling Tracker**
    - Users can track their recycling efforts.
-   - The system provides metrics on the user's environmental impact.

 4. **Waste Collection Services Management**
    - Waste collection services can manage and optimize their collection routes.